Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 where the application is provisioned individually for each tenant, in which case if the application stops working it affects only the one tenant.

-## App Engine makes Multitenancy Easy
+### Namespaces

 For quite a while now, App Engine has included options with their various APIs that makes implementing Multi-Tenant applications easy.
 Multitenancy in App Engine revolves around the use of [Namespace](https://cloud.google.com/appengine/docs/python/multitenancy/) enabled APIs.

-### Namespaces

 *Namespaces* allow you to separate data into their own isolated silos through a simple API which can be used with minimal effort.
-Namespaces are accessed through a *namespace id* which are created implicitly without having to create them manually.
-For example, if you try to store a file in blobstore with the namespace `profile_pictures` and it does not exist, App Engine will happily create it for you and place the file in with no questions asked.
-One thing to note is that when you use a namespace enabled API under App Engine without specifying a namespace, resources are stored and retrieved from a default unnamed namespace.
+Namespaces are accessed through a *namespace id* which are created implicitly when accessed.
+For example, if you try to store notes in datastore with the namespace `my_notes` and it does not exist, App Engine will happily create it for you and place the data in with no questions asked.
+One thing to note is that when you use a namespace enabled API under app engine without specifying a namespace, resources are stored and retrieved from a default unnamed namespace.

-{{< highlight python >}}
-print('I\'m python code that does absolutely nothing!')
-{{< /highlight >}}

 Let's use namespaces for storing private user data.
 For simplicity, we're going to be using the [Users API](https://cloud.google.com/appengine/docs/python/users/) for authentication.
 To create